jocon15/WordleHelper/README.md

 Never lose a Wordle again!

 ## What is it?
 Have you ever played wordle?
 Have you ever been on the last wordle guess and gotten stuck?
-No need to fear, the wordle helper is here!
+No need to fear, the WordleHelper is here!

 Wordle helper is a console application designed to help you with wordle.
 Use it as you do the daily wordle.

 ## Under the Hood
-there are about 30,825 5-letter words in the english language.
+There are about 30,825 5-letter words in the english language.
 That means you have a 1 in 30,825 chance of guessing the word on the first try.
 Not very good odds.
 Let's see if we can use a CPU to help.

 This program works by using brute force process of eliminations.
 We begin with a list the 22950 possible words.
 Wordle provies us ways to eliminate letters.
 As you play wordle and enter in the results, the program removes possible words from the list based on the results.